usenocturne/nocturne/README.md

 If you haven't already, download [superbird-tool](https://github.com/Car-Thing-Hax-Community/superbird-tool) and run the setup process detailed [here](https://github.com/Car-Thing-Hax-Community/superbird-tool?tab=readme-ov-file#supported-platforms).

-Download and unzip [debian_v1.0_2024-10-08.tar.gz](https://github.com/brandonsaldan/nocturne-image/releases/tag/v1.0), connect Car Thing to your computer in USB Mode (hold preset buttons 1 and 4 while connecting), and run the following from your command line:
+Download and unzip the latest image from [Releases](https://github.com/brandonsaldan/nocturne-image/releases), connect Car Thing to your computer in USB Mode (hold preset buttons 1 and 4 while connecting), and run the following from your command line:

 ```bash
 # Go into the superbird-tool repository